 All of which is to say that Alien: Covenant is a movie distracted from itself, and I can’t tell which half is the distraction.
 Does the philosophical backstory distract from the basics of an Alien movie—another day, another airlock—or is it the other way around?
 The speculation about the origin of the species (ours and “its”) is a lot less fun; this is a movie that throws around terms like “faith”, “believe”, and “creator” in a way that implies meaning without actually having much.
 But then, Scott’s interest in those ideas is the part of the movie that feels most passionate; the action, by contrast, is professional but utterly impersonal.

 Each part is intriguing, each part is incomplete.
 But if this particular sci-fi fan is allowed to be schizoid himself, I must admit I kind of enjoyed sifting through this new material for two hours: rooting for Waterston, marveling at Scott and co.’s visual wizardry, and barreling through the detailed, claustrophobic sets.
 The lasting question, and the one that addresses why this new film was greeted by so many fans as a non-event, is whether its most basic mission is even desirable.
 Could an explanation of the creature, even if done right, do any good?
 I’m reminded of H.P.
 Lovecraft’s “The Call of Cthulhu”, another touchstone of sci-fi horror, whose opening paragraph contains this warning: “We live on a placid island of ignorance in the midst of black seas of infinity, and it was not meant that we should travel far.”
 Something of that essential Lovecraftian anxiety was ingrained in the original Alien: the sense that the endlessness of space, only just being explored, might contain terrors beyond imagination and comprehension.
-And I’ll bet you points off the gross that that long, cold stare into the unknown will continue to power Scott’s first masterpiece long after Prometheus and Alien: Covenant start to fade.
+And I’ll bet you points off the gross that that long, cold stare into the unknown will continue to power Scott’s first masterpiece long after the mythology of Prometheus and Alien: Covenant start to fade.

 Alien: Covenant is available for rental on iTunes.
 If you want to see a movie where one Michael Fassbender hits on another Michael Fassbender, this is probably your only chance.